C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development

-To conclude, the principal \textbf{contributions} of this work are: \begin{enumerate} \item \emph{C2$\mid$Q\textgreater}, the first fully automated framework that translates classical problem specifications into executable quantum programs, supporting representative problem classes including combinatorial optimisation problems (e.g., TSP), number-theoretic (e.g., integer factorisation), and reversible-arithmetic (e.g., addition) tasks; \item a hardware \emph{recommender} module that balances fidelity, latency, and cost, demonstrated across superconducting and trapped-ion processors; \item a comprehensive evaluation across quantum simulators and real hardware platforms (e.g., \textit{IBM Brisbane} and Finland’s \textit{Helmi}), validating the framework end to end; \item empirical evidence of high completion rates of the workflow and significant reductions in manual effort, demonstrating the practical usability of the full classical-to-quantum pipeline; and \item A public \emph{repository} containing source code, experiment scripts, and extended results, available via GitHub~\cite{C2Q_github_2025}. \end{enumerate} The remainder of this article is organised as follows.
+To conclude, the principal \textbf{contributions} of this work are: \begin{enumerate} \item \textit{C2$\ket{\rm{Q}}$}, a novel fully automated framework that translates specific types of classical specifications into executable quantum programs for a defined set of canonical problem families, including combinatorial optimisation problems (e.g., TSP), reversible-arithmetic (e.g., addition), and number-theoretic (e.g., integer factorisation) tasks; \item a hardware \emph{recommender} module that balances fidelity, latency, and cost, demonstrated across superconducting and trapped-ion processors; \item a comprehensive evaluation across quantum simulators and real hardware platforms (e.g., \textit{IBM Brisbane} and Finland’s \textit{Helmi}), validating the framework end to end; \item empirical evidence of high completion rates of the workflow and measurable reductions in handwritten code volume and explicit configuration steps, demonstrating the practical usability of the full classical-to-quantum pipeline; and \item A public \emph{repository} containing source code, experiment scripts, and extended results, available via GitHub~\cite{C2Q_github_2025}. \end{enumerate} The remainder of this article is organised as follows.
 Section~\ref{sec:background} provides the essential background on quantum computing and quantum software development.
 Section~\ref{sec:relatedwork} reviews the prior work.
-Section~\ref{sec:framework} presents the design and implementation of the \textit{C2$\ket{\rm{Q}}$}: framework.
+Section~\ref{sec:framework} presents the design and implementation of the \textit{C2$\ket{\rm{Q}}$} framework.
 Section~\ref{sec:evaluation} reports evaluation results.
 Section~\ref{sec:discussion} reflects on key insights from the evaluation.
 Section~\ref{sec:implications} discusses the implications of our work.
 Section~\ref{sec:validity} describes the threats to the validity of this study.
 Section~\ref{sec:conclusions} concludes this work with future work directions.